-As spring approaches it brings with it the threat of the Pine Processionary Caterpillar (Thaumetopoea Pityocampa).
+As winter thaws comes the threat of the Pine Processionary Caterpillar (Thaumetopoea Pityocampa).

 "They pose a major risk to children and adults causing dermatitis, eye damage and severe allergic reaction and in pets even death," Milagros Fernandez de Lezeta, director of Spain's Pest Control Association (ANECPLA), told The Local.